Mayans never predicted world to end in 2012 - experts

 Author Jose Arguelles called the date "the ending of time as we know it" in a 1987 book that spawned an army of Mayan theorists, whose speculations on a cataclysmic end abound online.
 But specialists meeting at this ancient Mayan city in southern Mexico say it merely marks the termination of one period of creation and the beginning of another.

 "We have to be clear about this.
-There is no prophecy for 2012," said Erik Velasquez, an etchings specialist at the National Autonomous University of Mexico.
+There is no prophecy for 2012," said Erik Velasquez, an etchings specialist at the National Autonomous University of Mexico UNAM.L.
 "It's a marketing fallacy."

 The National Institute of Anthropological History in Mexico has been trying to quell the barrage of forecasters predicting the apocalypse.
 "The West's messianic thinking has distorted the world view of ancient civilizations like the Mayans," the institute said in a statement.